- Optimizely X Web Experimentation

 You can always add more conditions to your audience requirements.
 Optimizely X provides two areas for you to add more conditions, depending on whether they are 'or' or 'and' conditions.

 What's the difference?
 Any new conditions you add to the 'or' conditions box will expand your audience (to include any visitor who meets your first set of conditions or your second set), while conditions added to the 'and' conditions box will shrink your audience (by requiring audience members to meet both your first and second set of conditions).

-For example, if you wanted to limit your audience to visitors who both a) live in a specific set of cities, and b) use a specific operating system, you would add Platform / OS to the 'and' conditions box:
+For example, if you wanted to limit your audience to visitors who both live in the United States and is a returning visitor, you would add New/Returining Session to the 'and' conditions box:

-Under these conditions, only visitors who use Linux and live in one of the cities you selected (in this example, Detroit, Austin, Salt Lake City, Worcester or Asheville) will be bucketed into your experiment.
+Under these conditions, only returning visitors who live in the United States will be bucketed into your experiment.

 A "logged-in mobile visitors" audience may have two "AND" conditions: